FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 - relate our kernel img to your QEMU emulator by modify the configuration file.
 - open GDB by `gdb vmlinux` and type `target remote 10.0.2.2:1234` to connect to our kernel image.
+  - You can also modify the QEMU configuration file to disable GDB connection by deleting `-gdb tcp:127.0.0.1:1234` such that you only need to double click the QEMU icon to run our kernel.
+But I do not recommend to do so.

 - Enter `c` or `continue` to execute our kernel.

-You can also modify the QEMU configuration file to disable GDB breakpoint at the beginning such that you only need to double click the QEMU icon to run our kernel.